liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     song.setName(TrashUtil.getOriginalTitle(song.getName()));

 The trashed song is retrieved, and the `getOriginalTitle()` method is called.
+The string we obtained from the `TrashUtil.getTrashTitle()` method in the last section is used to obtain the original title from the `TrashUtil.getOriginalTitle()` method.
 The song's original title is returned as a combination of random numbers.
 Therefore, to get the original title for the proper locale, we'll need to configure the trash renderer or asset renderer to return the name in our locale.

     @Override
     public String getTitle(Locale locale) {